AviatrixSystems/Docs/HowTos/gateway.rst

 .. note::

-  Note: (AWS users) When you launch a gateway, the gateway will use the default encryption key in your AWS account.
+  (AWS users) When you launch a gateway, the gateway will use the Default encryption key set in your AWS account > EC2 > Settings > EBS encryption.

+  * Make sure you are viewing the correct region, as encryption keys are region-specific.
-  To make sure the gateway launches with the correct key, in your AWS account, go to AWS > EC2 > Settings > EBS encryption.
-Make sure the default key displayed there is the key you want to use for this gateway.
-If not, click **Manage** to select a new key.
+  * Make sure the Default encryption key displayed here is the encryption key you want to use for this gateway.
+If not, click **Manage** to select a new encryption key.

 Launching a Gateway
 ^^^^^^^^^^^^^^^^^^^^^^^